Rhode Island Treasury - Committed to Transparent Investing

 Rhode Island’s investments, including more than $8 billion of state pension assets, are managed by the Office of the General Treasurer under the direction of the State Investment Commission (SIC).

 On this site, you will find information about where the state’s pension funds are invested, how they are performing, and an overview of the state’s investment strategy and philosophies.

 Investment Policy Update

-On September 28, 2016 the State Investment Commission voted to adopt a new "Back to Basics" asset allocation policy that will significantly improve the performance of the portfolio while reducing risk.
+On September 28, 2016 the State Investment Commission voted to adopt a new "Back to Basics" asset allocation policy which is expected to significantly improve the performance of the portfolio while reducing risk.
 The data and graphs on this site will be updated over time as the new policy is implemented by Treasury’s investment division.

 The State Investment Commission and Office of the General Treasurer are committed to delivering the strongest possible investment performance for the state’s pension system.
 An important part of delivering strong performance is ensuring that fees and expenses are kept to appropriate levels.
 The SIC and Treasury strive to ensure that all investment-related fees and expenses are within industry norms, and fully transparent to the public.